Guardianship and Alternatives: Making the Right Decision for Your Adult Child with a Disability

 Several other tools can address specific needs without the scope and cost of guardianship.

-A durable power of attorney allows an individual to designate an agent to manage financial affairs.
-The principal must have sufficient capacity to understand the document at the time of signing.
-For individuals who have some capacity but may lose it over time, establishing a durable power of attorney early can avoid the need for guardianship later.
+For individuals who have some capacity now but may lose it over time, establishing a durable power of attorney early can avoid guardianship later.

-A healthcare surrogate designation under Florida Chapter 765 allows an individual to name another adult to make medical decisions when they cannot.
+A healthcare surrogate designation (Florida Chapter 765) lets an individual name another adult to make medical decisions when they cannot do so themselves.
 This covers treatment consent, access to medical records, and end-of-life decisions.
-A healthcare surrogate is activated only when a physician determines the individual cannot make their own medical decisions.

-A representative payee, appointed by the Social Security Administration, manages SSI or SSDI benefits on behalf of a beneficiary who cannot manage payments independently.
-This does not require guardianship.
 The payee must use the funds for the beneficiary's current needs and file annual reports with SSA.

-An ABLE account provides a mechanism for individuals with disabilities to manage their own savings (up to state plan limits) for qualified expenses without jeopardizing benefits.
-For individuals who can handle routine financial transactions, an ABLE account with a prepaid debit card offers practical independence without giving up autonomy or legal authority.
+An ABLE account provides a mechanism for individuals with disabilities to manage their own savings for qualified expenses without jeopardizing benefits.
+Savings are subject to state plan limits.

 How to Decide